$L^p$-spectral triples and $p$-quantum compact metric spaces: Quantum Metrics on -Group Algebras

-We now have all the necessary background to present our main results.
+This section focuses only with the $L^p$-group algebra case.
 In Subsection \ref{DOLpG} we present $L^p$-spectral triples associated with $L^p$-group algebras and length functions.
-In Subsection \ref{DOUHF} we define $L^p$-spectral triples for certain $L^p$ UHF-algebras Finally, in Subsection \ref{QMUHF} we show that, at least for the $L^p$ UHF-algebra case, we can actually construct $p$-quantum compact metrics.
+In Subsection \ref{SubSCRp} we show that when the group has a length function of bounded doubling, then the associated $L^p$-spectral triple is metric.